sbays/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: Format Extend
-image: /img/blog-index.jpg
-heading: Format Extend
 subheading: Format Extend
 mainpitch:
-  title: >-
-    Format Extend is a small architectural practice based in North-West London specialising in private residential development across the range from internal renovations, to extensions and new build houses.
   description: >-
     The practice is family run and between them director’s Robert and James have over 40 years architectural experience.